-- Listing of Products and/or Services - o Development of communications materials, including e-newsletters, the DHRM Web site and e-mail lists. - o Responses to media, citizen and organization inquiries. - Coordination of special programs and events, such as the Governor's Awards program, wellness initiatives and other rewards and recognition events. - o Oversight of Commonwealth of Virginia (CVC) workplace charitable giving campaign. - Records Management.
+- Factors Impacting the Products and/or Services: [Nothing entered] - Anticipated Changes to the Products and/or Services [Nothing entered] - Listing of Products and/or Services - o Development of communications materials, including e-newsletters, the DHRM Web site and e-mail lists. - o Responses to media, citizen and organization inquiries. - Coordination of special programs and events, such as the Governor's Awards program, wellness initiatives and other rewards and recognition events. - o Oversight of Commonwealth of Virginia (CVC) workplace charitable giving campaign. - Records Management.
 This involves overseeing the proper maintenance of agency public records at the Library of Virginia. - o FOIA Coordination.
 The service area coordinates responses to FOIA requests received by the agency.